Cyber security is problematic for New Zealand businesses for a couple of reasons:

 However, in 100% of follow up testing, KPMG actors were able to gain access to restricted areas, like server rooms and armouries.
 They were also able to, when starting from inside a business network, able to gain full admin access to critical business systems 100% of the time.

-Your business may not be as ready as you think it is to prevent or respond to a cyber breach.
-We have designed a simple questionnaire for you to fill out to assess the greatest risks to your business.
-Once you fill it out, one of our security analysts will contact you with FREE SUMMARY REPORT of our findings.
+Your business may not be as ready as you think it is to prevent or respond to a cyber breach. get in touch with us today and one of our security analysts will contact you back straight away.